Possible superconductivity with Bogoliubov Fermi surface in lightly doped Kagome U(1) spin liquid

 {\bf Discussion and Conclusion:} Note that, starting with a U(1) QSL at half-filling, we have only considered the gauge-rotation angles as variational parameters and neglect the amplitude fluctuation of $\chi_{ij}$ before the gauge rotation.
 Such a treatment is reasonable only at zero-doping limit.
 For higher dopings, lower variational energy is generally expected if we include the variation of the amplitude of $\chi_{ij}$.
 The band structure of such improved state can be strongly modified, i.e. Hastings-type VBC order can gap out the Dirac points\cite{Hastings00}.
 We have briefly investigated the fate of Hastings-type VBC in the unrotated $\pi$ flux state, and found that it becomes visible when the doping concentration is larger than $\delta_c \sim 4\%$.
 Therefore, close to the zero-doping limit, the Bogoliubov FS is more likely to survive.
-Another competing phase at low doping of the Kagome t-J model is holon Wigner crystal \cite{Jiang17}.
-It is desired to compare the energy between holon Wigner crystal and SC with Bogoliubov Fermi surface in lightly doped Kagome t-J model in the future.

-One may concern about the stability of the Bogoliubov FS obtained here under possible remnant interactions among the Bogoliubov quasi-particles neglected in the VMC treatment.
+Previous studies\cite{Paramekanti2001,Paramekanti2004,Yunoki2005,Nave2006,Yang2007} have shown the survival of the FS under the Gutzwiller projection, although some other MF properties might be modified\cite{Ferrari2019}, such as the quasi-particle weight.
+Similar phenomenon, namely the survival of the FS under Gutzwiller projection, is also directly observed for our projected gauge-rotated states by numerically detecting the FS-jump in the occupation-number distribution of Bogoliubov quasiparticles in the momentum space (see the SM for details\cite{SM}).
+Another concern about the stability of the Bogoliubov FS obtained here under possible remnant interactions among the Bogoliubov quasi-particles neglected in the VMC treatment.
 Indeed the FSs shown in Fig.~\ref{phase}(b) and (c) satisfy the relation $\varepsilon_{\mathbf{k}}=\varepsilon_{\mathbf{-k}}$ as the unitary SU(2)-gauge rotation adopted here maintains the quasi-particle energy, which will suffer from the Cooper instability under remnant interactions.
 However, note that the two superconducting states obtained here break both the TRS and the inversion symmetry\cite{SM}.
 Without the protection of these two symmetries \cite{Yao2012}, the relation $\varepsilon_{\mathbf{k}}=\varepsilon_{\mathbf{-k}}$ cannot survive such perturbations as the further variations of $\{\chi_{ij},\Delta_{ij}\}$ after the gauge rotation, which can always exist for finite doping.
 Consequently, the Bogoliubov FSs obtained here should be stable against weak remnant interactions among the quasi-particles.

 Evidences of SC with Bogoliubov FS can also appear in other contexts such as the FFLO state induced in the magnetic field\cite{FF,LO}, the cubic system with $j=3/2$ total-angular-momentum degree of freedom\cite{Agterberg2017} and some iron-based superconductors with spin-orbit coupling and interband pairing\cite{Setty2020}.
 The recently synthesized YPtBi multi-band superconductor with strong spin-orbit-coupling\cite{Brydon2016,Kim2018} might also exhibits Bogoliubov FS if it breaks the TRS\cite{Timm2017}.
 While these systems host similar normal FL-like quasi-particle excitations as here, their spin excitations have different properties from those of the singlet pairing state obtained here.
 In summary, we propose a new way to obtain the Bogoliubov FS: doping a U(1) QSL.
 The key point lies in that the local SU(2)-gauge rotation, which brings about SC to the doped QSL, will not alert the quasi-particle energy, which is different from doping a QSL with spinon FS \cite{PALee2019}.
 Such mechanism not only applies to the doped Kagome U(1) QSL, but also applies to other doped U(1) QSL, which could be a promising way to obtain the new type of unconventional gapless SC in strongly-correlated electronic systems.